clyall/FormEmailer/README.md

 # FormEmailer
 This is a fork of Henrique Abreu's FormEmailer for Google Forms / Sheets.
 This fork includes UI updates to Henrique's script, with the deprecation of UiApp.
-Henrique's script has been updated to a Sheets Add-on, which can be installed in Google Sheets.
 His original project can be found here: https://sites.google.com/site/formemailer/form-emailer

 This script integrates directly with a Google Sheet that holds Google Form responses.
 Once installed on the spreadsheet containing form responses, this add-on will automatically send notification emails containing the form responses.
 There are several configuration values to help you customize the emails, which are detailed below